networktocode/diffsync/docs/source/core_engine/01-flags.md

 ### Disable a flag (bitwise NOT)

-After a flag has been enabled, it's possible to disable it with a bitwise NOT operator : `&= ~`
+After a flag has been enabled, it's possible to disable it with a bitwise AND NOT operator : `&= ~`

 ```python
 >>> from diffsync.enum import DiffSyncFlags